 Diese Seite ist leider nur in englischer Sprache verfügbar.

-This project aims at improving our knowledge of the spatiotemporal variations of the electromagnetic signatures of EPD.
-Therefore, we use in-situ high-resolution measurements of the Swarm mission.
-We have applied its geomagnetic observations to infer the direction of the EPD-related field-aligned currents (FAC).
-By using electric field data we were able to determine the preferable direction of the EPD-related Poynting flux (Rodriguez-Zuluaga et al., 2017).
-Differently than predicted by theoretical approaches, both FAC and Poynting flux were observed to be interhemispheric and the flow directions show a well-defined seasonal and longitudinal dependence.
+This project aims at improving our knowledge of the electrodynamics of EPDs by evaluating variations of their electromagnetic signatures using high-resolution in-situ measurements of the Swarm mission (Figure b).
+By using magnetic and electric field data, we were able to determine the preferable direction of the EPD-related Poynting flux (Rodriguez-Zuluaga et al., 2017) (see Figure b).
+Differently than predicted by theoretical approaches, both field-aligned currents and Poynting flux were observed to be interhemispheric, and the flow directions show a well-defined seasonal and longitudinal dependence (Rodriguez-Zuluaga & Stolle, 2019).
 We have also compared Swarm observations with results from physics-based models (Yokoyama and Stolle, 2017), and could well reproduce the amplitudes of associated electric currents.
+Furthermore, we have reported that EPDs present lower or higher plasma pressure than the ambient.
+For lowpressure EPDs the plasma pressure gradients are mostly dominated by variations of the plasma density so that variations of the temperature are negligible.

-By addressing the aforementioned questions with multiple parameter data sets, we expect new, fundamental insights into the electromagnetic mechanisms of the upper atmosphere as well as significant advances in our ability to describe and forecast EPDs and, finally, to mitigate their impact on radio wave based technological infrastructure like GPS.
+By addressing the questions above with multiple parameter data sets, we expect new, fundamental insights into the electromagnetic mechanisms of the upper atmosphere as well as significant advances in our ability to describe and forecast EPDs and, finally, to mitigate their impact on radio wave propagation associated with technological infrastructure like GPS.